-Benton and Franklin counties have been designated by the Governor as a local workforce area, based on population, size, prior education and training performance and fiscal integrity.
+Benton and Franklin counties have been designated by the Governor as a local workforce area, based on population, size, prior education, training performance and fiscal integrity.
 The Benton-Franklin Workforce Development Council is responsible for coordinating the local workforce development programs, coordinating activities of the local employment and training One-Stop center, establishing a youth committee, negotiating local performance standards, and developing a local WIOA plan.

 What are the duties of the WDC?